Manzanillo celebrates Navy Day

 Displacing 2,650 tons, steam driven, it can attain speeds of up to 24 knots.

-For Dia De La Marina, Carlos and Susan have been invited aboard the ship, M.P Zapoteco (AMP-02), that will navigate alongside the President's ship, the Veracruz
+For Dia De La Marina, Carlos and Susan were invited aboard the ship, M.P Zapoteco (AMP-02), that will navigate alongside the President's ship, the Veracruz.

-The above page, part of the excellent web site for the Mexican Navy, gives you the names, numbers, and types of all ships in the Mexican Navy, including those participating in the event.
+The above page, part of the excellent web site for the Mexican Navy, gives you the names, numbers, and types of all ships in the Mexican Navy.
 For readers who just want some brief information, read below.
 To best enjoy the Navy's fantastic site, you should have Flash Multimedia and sound.

 Class patrol corvettes are either Mexican-built, Spanish-built for Mexico, British-built, or ex-US Coast Guard.
 They have a letter designation of "C." They have 4 classes: Aquila, Auk, Halcyon and Admirable.